Patient education: Multiple myeloma treatment (Beyond the Basics)

-Dental procedures, such as root canal or extraction of teeth, may be associated with infection or destruction of the jaw (osteonecrosis) in patients treated with intravenous bisphosphonates.
+Dental procedures, such as root canal or extraction of teeth, may be associated with infection or destruction of the jaw (osteonecrosis) in patients treated with IV bisphosphonates.
 Accordingly, patients should avoid such procedures, if possible, while taking these agents; any needed dental procedures should be performed before these agents are started.

 Spinal cord compression — Spinal cord compression is a medical emergency that requires prompt treatment to prevent irreversible damage, such as paralysis.
 Initial treatment may consist of radiation and dexamethasone (a steroid) to reduce swelling around the spinal cord; if these measures are not effective, surgery is needed to relieve pressure on the spinal cord.
-Patients should call their doctor immediately if they have severe back pain; weakness, numbness, or tingling in the legs; or new problems with control over their bladder or bowel (incontinence).
+Patients should call their doctor immediately if they have severe back pain; weakness, numbness, or tingling in the legs; or new problems with bladder or bowel control (incontinence).

 Anemia — Anemia (low red blood cell count) that is causing symptoms may require blood transfusions or treatment with erythropoietin (EPO), a substance that stimulates the production of red blood cells.
 Erythropoietin is usually given by injection one to three times per week.
 This treatment effectively increases levels of hemoglobin (the protein in red blood cells that helps carry oxygen to the tissues), improves symptoms, and reduces the need for blood transfusion.

-Thickening of the blood — Thickening of the blood (called hyperviscosity syndrome) rarely occurs in individuals with multiple myeloma.
-This complication is treated with plasmapheresis, a type of blood filtration that removes the excess monoclonal proteins responsible for the increased viscosity.
+Thickening of the blood — Thickening of the blood (called hyperviscosity syndrome) rarely occurs in people with multiple myeloma.
+This complication is treated with plasmapheresis, a type of blood filtration that removes the excess monoclonal proteins that cause the thickening.

 TREATMENT OF RELAPSED OR REFRACTORY MULTIPLE MYELOMA

 Almost all patients with multiple myeloma eventually relapse, and a modest percentage are resistant to initial treatment.

 Multiple myeloma that responds poorly or not at all to initial therapy is called refractory multiple myeloma.
 This condition can occur during the administration of initial chemotherapy or during chemotherapy given after a relapse.
 Refractory multiple myeloma is more difficult to treat.